-In 2013, the Master of Philanthropy and Nonprofit Leadership program and its sister program, the Graduate Diploma in Philanthropy and Nonprofit Leadership program, were launched with a vision: to equip graduates with a specialized, versatile set of skills and knowledge to succeed in a range of careers in nonprofits, social enterprises, foundations, government agencies and private-sector firms.
-Both the MPNL and DPNL programs are unique in Canada and comparable to programs internationally.
-The philanthropic and nonprofit sector provides one in 10 full-time jobs in Canada, and offers enormous opportunities for innovation and leadership to better society, the economy and the environment.
+In 2013, the Master of Philanthropy and Nonprofit Leadership (MPNL) program and its sister program, the Graduate Diploma in Philanthropy and Nonprofit Leadership (DPNL) program, were launched with a vision: to equip graduates with a specialized, versatile set of skills and knowledge to succeed in a range of careers in nonprofits, social enterprises, foundations, government agencies and private-sector firms.
+Both programs are unique in Canada and comparable to programs internationally.